ANNUAL REPORT

 Both Katie and Kirsty also hold an NVQ in ‘Housing and Property Letting’.

 Lynn Morris, Val Klippel and Aaron Konetsky are our House-Co-ordinators.
 Lynn has an NVQ3 in Health and Social Care, and an NVQ 3 in Team Leading and Management.
-Val holds an NVQ 3 in Health and Social Care and the NVQ assessors award.
+Val holds an NVQ 3 in Health and Social Care and the NVQ Assessors Award.
 Aaron is currently working towards his NVQ level 3.
 They all work directly with our service users and have additional responsibilities for supervising and supporting support staff, the smooth running of service user’s homes, and general administration.
 Lynn has particular responsibility for monitoring all financial transactions and bank statements.
-Val supports Gary with Support Planning, risk assessments and with new referrals.
-Aaron has additional responsibilities for house and fire risk assessments.
+Val supports Gary with Support Planning and Risk Assessments.
+Aaron has additional responsibilities for house and Fire Risk Assessments, and with the implementation of the Care Control paperless recording system.
 Lynn, Aaron and Val are also part of the 24hr on-call team.

-Leah Statham and Lindsey Mockridge are our Team Leaders.
-They are both working towards NVQ3 in Health and social care.
-Our team leaders work directly with service users but also have responsibility for supervising and supporting staff, ensuring service users homes run smoothly, liaising with families and advocates and are part of the 24 hour on-call team.
+Leah Statham and Lindsey Mockridge are Team Leaders.
+They are both working towards NVQ3 in Health and Social Care.
+We are pleased to announce that we have also promoted Tagdh Grahame to Team leader this year.
+Our Team Leaders work directly with service users but also have responsibility for supervising and supporting staff, ensuring service users homes run smoothly, liaising with families and advocates and are part of the 24 hour on-call team.

 The senior team are allocated to overseeing the houses as follows;